-Home > Recipes > Bars and Brownies > Spooky Monster Brookies
+Home > Recipes > Bars and Brownies > Monster Brookies

 Pin Recipe Comments

 These monster brookies are the perfect Halloween treat!
-Made with soft monster cookie dough and fudgy brownie batter, they’re a delicious combination of peanut butter and chocolate.
-Along with peanut butter candies and chocolate chips, the top is adorned with little candy eyes to create a spooky (or maybe just adorable) dessert.
+Made with soft monster cookie dough, a layer of Halloween Oreos, and fudgy brownie batter, they’re a delicious combination of peanut butter and chocolate.
+Topped with Reese’s Pieces, chocolate chips, and flaky sea salt, this really is the best Halloween dessert!

 What is a brookie?